Scientific Name

 Allow it to spend warm spring and summer days outdoors, if feasible.
 During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

-These plants like to be kept fairly moist, so water regularly, especially if you are growing them in containers.
-Cutting the plants back once flowering has ceased can often promote a second bloom and help prevent re-seeding.
-Cut the stems back about 8 to 12 inches (20 to 30 cm) from the ground.
+These plants prefer to be kept moist, so water regularly, especially if you are growing them in containers.
+Cutting the plants back once flowering has ceased can promote a second bloom and help prevent re-seeding.
+Cut back the stems about 8 to 12 inches (20 to 30 cm) from the ground.

 See more at How to Grow and Care for Tradescantia.